My PC is slow, so what should I do?

 • In the section performances click on Settings.

-• In the tab Advanced click on Parameters in the section Virtual memory.
+• In the tab Advanced click on Settings in the section Virtual memory.

 • uncheck Automatically manage paging file sizes for all drives.